Smith508/Speedy/README.md

 The loadInitialLogin method went from taking 46ms to complete to only 2ms.
 Speedy is now ready to be removed from this method.

 # Things to Note
- - Any block of code within the 100-200ms range causes the slowness to become noticeable to the user.
+ - Any block of code within the 100-200ms range on the MainThread causes the slowness to become noticeable to the user.
  - The screen draws every 16ms, in order to maintain 60fps, and any work that takes longer will block the main thread and should be put on    a backgorund thread.
+ - Each thread takes up 64kb of memory.
  - AsyncTasks are great for small quick operations that need to work with UI elements, but should only be used with work that takes no        longer than 5 ms to complete.
 AsyncTasks are threaded serially and can block with long running work.
+ - Getting a 0 as a delta(change) doesn't necessarily mean the 'prevCurrent' variable and the 'current' variable match.
+It could just be      so minuscule that it doesn't register as a long or a float changing.

  # How Do I Optimize?
+ Depending on your particular situation you may want to use AsyncTask, HandlerThread or ThreadPoolExecutor.
+ - AsyncTask is good for short operations like loading and decoding a bitmap.
+Move work to the doInBackground() method.
+NOTE: Use            WeakReference for UI elements to help with garbage collection.
+ - Use a runnable passed to a created thread, like in the example above.
+You should set the thread priority to                                Process.THREAD_PRIORITY_BACKGROUND.
+Move the work to the runnable's run() method.
+Be sure to call the created thread's .start() method.
+ - HandlerThread is good for long running background work that will need to interact with UI at some point.
+This class allows you to          manage some of the workflow.
+This comes in handy when dealing with timing and callbacks.
+Documentation gives an example of grabbing the    preview frame from the camera.
+If this callback is invoked on the main thread it now has large arrays of pixels to handle while also      rendering.
+NOTE: Need to specify thread priority.
+ - ThreadPoolExecutor